(This article was last updated on Dec. 31, 2023.)

 - MPM is equipped with the capability to synchronize all of the trades executed by clients within a model portfolio.

-What are the positives of the Novia Global platform?
+What are the positives and negatives of the Novia Global platform?

 - The technology is good on the platform.